MJeremy2017/system-design/database/idempotent/README.md

 would become unknown.
 To make retry of the same transaction to be idempotent, client side can initiate a `idempotent key`, a unique token that marks a transaction, so if the previous transaction with the same key has succeeded, it will not execute the transaction again, otherwise it would redo the transaction, thus achieving exactly once operation.

+## Exact Once in Kafka

+Same as the logic above, for each event, kafka would assign a sequence key to the event which is persisted to the broker log (this sequence number is persisted to the replicated log, so even if the leader fails, any broker that takes over will also know if a resent is a duplicate).

+In case of the system fails, the same message with the same sequence key would not be sent again.